 - Say thank you more than once.

-In closing, and contrary to the above, in an article I wrote when I first launched Carolyn’s Nonprofit Blog, I discuss anonymous giving.
+And then there will be times when you will receive without asking.
+In an article written when I first launched Carolyn’s Nonprofit Blog, I discuss anonymous giving.
 Follow the link to read, Listening to Donors and “Serendipity” Happens.
-Sometimes you might not ask, but you just might receive because you have inspired someone by the good work you are doing.
+If you have done your work well, it is hoped you will inspire donors capable of funding the good work you are doing.
 And many of them prefer to remain anonymous.

 While I am on an Irish theme, I wanted to point out a terrific nonprofit support organization that serves Irish fundraisers, Charities Ireland Institute.
 They seem to have both a modern and traditional approach to fundraising, which is my style exactly.

 Guím gach rath ort i do thiomsú airgid!